hassan-a-alkhalifah/my-portfolio/README.md

 `_cd Desktop_`

 *_You can now begin by cloning the GitHub remote repository to your desktop.
-On the GitHub website with the remote GitHub repository, you will find a green button colored green with the text "Clone or Download."
+On the GitHub website with the remote GitHub repository, you will find a button colored green with the text "Clone or Download."
 Click the button and copy the GitHub repository URL._

 *_Now in your terminal, enter the follow:_